beccaepa/beccaepa.github.io/_research/2024-01-10-sleeper-agents.md

 <!--Abstract-->

-Humans are capable of strategically deceptive behavior: behaving helpfully in most situations, but then behaving very differently in order to pursue alternative objectives when given the opportunity.
-If an AI system learned such a deceptive strategy, could we detect it and remove it using current state-of-the-art safety training techniques?
+If an AI system learned a deceptive strategy similar to human action, could we detect it and remove it using current state-of-the-art safety training techniques?